rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 Before running the project's automation scripts, some configuration is needed.

-First, log in to the control node as the non-root user, copy and edit the inventory template file and enter your host server's IP address.
+First, log in to the control node as the non-root user, copy and edit the inventory template file and enter your host server's public and private wireguard IP addresses.

 ```console
 cd ~/ryo-projects/<project_to_deploy>/